ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_vars_facts.rst

       ansible.builtin.debug:
         var: ansible_facts

-To see the 'raw' information as gathered, run this command at the command line:
+If you have already created an :ref:`inventory<get_started_inventory>` and configured working SSH credentials, you can see the 'raw' information for any host in your inventory by running this :ref:`ad-hoc ansible command<intro_adhoc>` at the command line:

 .. code-block:: shell